 Neigong is the more classic term for internal driven concentration methods inside the body.
 Qigong is a more modern term that takes from Neigong but is more external driven in terms of movement and breathing.
+In Taoism, the ultimate is the generation of Neidan, or the Elixir of life and essence into true nature of self and universe.

 China has a long 4000+ year history.
 There was continual evolution in the areas in medicine, physical culture, religion, and philosophy, art, politics, and martial arts throughout this historical timeline.
 The ancients already had terms like Dao yin (breath and movement), Du na (breathing methods), Xingqi (Promoting and conducting qi), Fuqi (Taking qi), Shushu (breath-counting), Zuochan (sitting meditation), Shi Qi (living on qi), Jingzuo (sitting still), Nei qi (internal qi), and Wei qi (external qi).
 The Taoists, had Five Sacred Mountains where they studied the Tao.
 Mao Shan, the Jade capital sect was where astrology and sorcery were studied, Lungmen and Huashan, the heavenly pillar sect were the center of asceticism, Wudangshan, the Pole star sect was concentrated on military arts and exorcism, Lunghushan, the Jade prefecture, was the priestly sect, and lastly the Lushan, the Spirit Cloud sect were the Buddhist influenced Taoists.
 At these places Taoists’ studied to unify and harmonize with Taoist trinity of heaven, self (within humanity), and earth.